Surrounded (web series): History

 One episode featured Alex O'Connor, an atheist, debating twenty-five Christians.
 The Atlantic described a tense mood at the beginning as the Christians would rush up to debate O'Connor, although debates were largely technical and focused on interpretations of various Bible verses.
 Episode director Suncè Franičević attempted to create more heated debates by encouraging the participants to share personal stories.
 After filming, O'Connor and the others went to a pub and had what O'Connor referred to as "a wonderful conversation", which O'Connor suggested was evidence that Surrounded was successfully teaching people to be better thinkers and speakers.

 In another episode, "20 Trump Supporters Take on 1 Progressive", Sam Seder debated various conservatives on issues such as social security, gender-affirming care for minors, and the wealth gap.
 Seder said that his goal was to correct misinformation and have more policy-oriented conversations than he had seen in the past.
 In the video, Seder debates people who express a lack of belief in science and in a pluralistic society.
 Throughout the video, claims made were fact checked.
 One debater stated a belief in an establishment of Christian nationalism as an alternate to the "liberal world order", and another claimed that xenophobic nationalism is better for Americans.
 Another claimed that government agencies received tax breaks for hiring diverse employees.
 The video became popular and the subject of many Internet memes.
 Seder was later interviewed on the experience, where he said that when dealing with people who acknowledged being theocratic and white nationalist, he would simply "let them espouse their agenda and allow the audience to decide if that's the vision of America that they want."

 The series has been very popular, earning 50 million views on YouTube by November 2024.
 A later episode that went viral featured Jordan Peterson debating various atheists.
 The video was initially called "1 Christian vs 20 atheists" but was renamed to "Jordan Peterson vs 20 atheists" after Peterson did not answer a question about whether or not he was Christian.

 The video "1 Progressive vs 20 Far-Right Conservatives (ft.
 Mehdi Hasan)" went viral and attracted significant controversy after several participants made several inflammatory and extreme statements towards Hasan, such as advocating for the white genocide conspiracy theory.
-One participant, a man named Connor, was later fired from his job for statements he made in the video where he proclaimed himself a fascist, voiced opposition to democracy and free speech, downplayed the Holocaust, advocated for a Christian autocracy, and stated he did not care about being called a Nazi.
+One participant, a man named Connor, was later fired from his job for statements he made in the video where he proclaimed himself a fascist, voiced opposition to democracy and free speech, downplayed the Holocaust, advocated for a Catholic autocracy similar to Francoist Spain, and stated he did not care about being called a Nazi.
 The episode attracted backlash and debate over whether Jubilee held responsibility for platforming those with extreme views, and allegations that it was focusing more on creating rage-bait for engagement rather than fostering informed debate.

 Episodes

-As of November 2025, Surrounded has a total of nineteen episodes.
+As of September 23, 2026, Surrounded has a total of 45 episodes.